The 22 Best Museums and Galleries in New York City: 2024 list

 MoMA PS1, a new and experimental modern art museum in Queens' Court Square, adds to the cultural scene with its diverse schedule and open-minded approach to art.

 As a part of the Museum of Modern Art (MoMA), PS1 gives emerging artists a platform while encouraging conversation and research.
-It is housed in a large building that used to be a public school.
+The MoMA PS1 is housed in a large building that used to be a public school.
 Its many halls and outdoor areas host shows, exhibitions, and events that question traditional artistic norms.

 Opening Hours: Sunday, Monday, Thursday: 12–6 pm., Friday: 12–10 pm, Saturday: 12–8 pm